 -- via Wikipedia, the free encyclopedia

-Even before I developed fibromyalgia, there were warning signs, what I call "pre-symptoms."
+Even before I developed fibromyalgia, there were warning signs.

 I think it's pretty obvious why J.K.
-Rowling is my number one inspirational person/model in life.
-She's a writer.
-A fantasy children's writer.
-Who made millions and became the greatest literary phenomenon in history.
-She changed the whole freaking world.
+Rowling is my number one inspirational person.
+She's a fantasy children's writer who made millions and became a huge literary phenomenon.
+She changed the whole world.
 There are amusement parks, merchandise, video games, conferences, all sorts of stuff, all revolving around Harry Potter.

 What children's fantasy writer doesn't want that?

-But I idolize her for way more than that.
-All the success and stuff is only part of the story.
+But all the success and stuff is only part of the story.
 Yes.
 I want that.
-I want to be a phenomenon, I want to change the world.
-But what I'm really jealous of is her pure skill.
+I want to be a phenomenon; I want to change the world.
+But what I'm really jealous of is her skill.
 There is no one who writes like J.K.
 Rowling.
 She is good at everything.
-She has great relationships, characters, dialogue.
+She has great relationships, characters, and dialogue.
 She knows her way around language.
 She has the most incredible grasp of mythology and history ever, and it shows in her books.
-She makes incredible political, social, and religious points through her work.
-It's fun to read.
-And most amazing of all is her world-building skill.
+She makes incredible political, social, and religious points.
+Most of all, she is phenomenal at world-building.

-OK, so, here's your special topic for today, because I feel like having a bit of fun...
-Word Clouds!
+Here's a special topic for today because I feel like having a bit of fun... word clouds!

-What is and how do you make a word cloud?
-Well, there are a number of sites out there you can use to create a word cloud.
+What is a word cloud?
+Well, there are a number of sites out there you can use to create one.
 Just look up "word cloud" on Google and you'll find them.
 My favorite is Tagxedo because it's easy to create all kinds of pretty formats.
-What you do is submit either a big block of text from a document, or link in a website, and it'll create a design of words.
-The larger the word in the cloud design, the more often it's used in the text you submitted.
-Got it?
-Good.
+What you do is submit either a big block of text from a document or a link to a website, and it'll create a design with words.
+The larger the word in the picture, the more often it's used in the text you submitted.

 Rule #21: You are generally permitted to just leave after an exam.

-Yeah, that's pretty straightforward.
-I had my first exam this week, you see, in Psych.
+I had my first exam this week in psychology class.
 I'd heard that you get to leave after exams, but I wasn't sure if it was true.
-But it was.
-And I was the first one to finish.
-So I had over an extra half hour of time to chill out!
+It was, and I was the first one to finish.
+So I had over an extra half hour of time to chill out.
 Yay!

-I've mentioned before the dangers and benefits of being around your peers all the day long.
-Conformity is a powerful force, my friends.
-And as I've said, sometimes it's good (getting rid of bad habits, Rule #12).
-Sometimes, it's not (getting new bad habits, Rule #13).
-Here, we're talking about full-out personality conformity.
+I've mentioned before the dangers and benefits of being around your peers all day long.
+Sometimes it's good (getting rid of bad habits, Rule #12).
+Sometimes it's not (getting new bad habits, Rule #13).
+When it comes to full-out personality conformity, it is bad.

 Everyone's got something different about them.
-Sometimes, it may be a lot of things, like with me.
-But you have the right to do what makes you sincerely happy, and to be yourself.
+You have the right to be yourself.

 1) Write a novel.

-Yes.
-Contrary to popular belief, you do have to have a completed work before you try and
+Contrary to popular belief, you do have to have a completed book before you try and

 2) Edit your novel.

-This may be the most key step.
-(It's definitely the one I've spent the most time on.)
-Believe me, you want your work to be as polished and awesome as possible before you start putting it out there.
-You are selling this to agents, and then to publishers.
-They want as great of a piece as they can get out of you.
+Most of writing is, in fact, editing.
+You want your work to be as polished and awesome as possible before you start putting it out there.
+You are selling this to the industry, and they want as great of a piece as they can get.
 Yes, they're going to do some editing themselves.
 No, that does not mean you can let it slide.
-This is a business.
-So act like it!
+Make the best product you can on your own.

-Thus we begin the third installment of College 101.
 Hi! and welcome back.
-Quick apology--there are going to be less rules today because I was at home for Labor Day weekend!
-But hopefully you'll still enjoy what I've got.
+There are going to be less rules today because I was at home for Labor Day weekend, but hopefully you'll still enjoy what I've got.
 (You can review last week's post here.)

-In my search for a new room to move to, I discovered something interesting--there are these special suites in one of the dorm halls.
-Probably my closest friend so far here (a sophomore) is in this suite, and invited me to move into one of the empty bedrooms there.
+In my search for a new room to move to, I discovered that there are these special suites in one of the dorm halls.
+My closest friend so far here (a sophomore) is in one and invited me to move into one of the empty bedrooms.
 The suite has three separate bedrooms, a bathroom, a living room, and a kitchen area.
-And lots of space.
 It's wonderful.

-The conclusion to this is schools have secrets, little things they don't tell you about, little gimmicks.
-You have to be in the in to find them.
-So don't be afraid to look!
+So schools have secrets, little things they don't tell you about You have to be in the in to find them.
+Don't be afraid to look!

-Rule #17: If you're feeling depressed for no good reason, talk to a friend about their problems.
+Rule #17: If you're feeling down, talk to a friend about their problems.

-I've been pretty apathetic/depressed/lonely/ennuied since I got to college.
-There was no reason for it.
-I just felt out of place and totally done with life.
-But then I got into a conversation with one of my new friends, and she actually had real problems, boys and friends and public embarrassment and even a true tragedy from the past.
-And it made me feel better for a while--first, because I had something to focus on, second, because her problems made sense and were things I thought I could help with, and third, because it reminded me I had no real reason to be so apathetically antipathic.
-This is a good strategy.
-Use it.
+I've been pretty depressed since I got to college.
+I felt out of place and totally done with life.
+But then I got into a conversation with one of my new friends, and she had actual normal problems: boys and friends and public embarrassment and even a true past tragedy.
+And it made me feel better for a while, first, because I had something to focus on, second, because her problems made sense and were things I thought I could help with, and third, because it reminded me I had no real reason to be so apathetically antipathic.
+I recommend giving it a go yourself if you need to.

-As previously warned, today is a mini-post for the GUTGAA Blogfest.
-Hello to any GUTGAA peeps exploring over here! :) You're welcome to look around the website and my blog.
-And good luck to you!
+As previously warned, today I'm doing a mini-post for the GUTGAA Blogfest.
+Hello to any GUTGAA people!
+You're welcome to look around the website, and good luck to you!
 These are my answers to the introductory questions for the Meet and Greet:

 I'm Kira Brighton!
 I'm a college freshman who has written novels since I was eleven.
-I've completed sixteen thus far, and have attempted to publish three, with one attempt ongoing.
-My focus is YA fantasy and sci-fi with a tendency towards Romantic styling.
-I'm known to some of the writing world as DolphinWriter and the rest as Kira.
-I also sing and play cello. :)
+I've completed sixteen thus far and have attempted to publish three, with one attempt ongoing.
+My focus is YA speculative with a tendency towards romance.
+I'm known to some of the writing world as DolphinWriter.
+I also sing and play cello.

 My official credits are as follows: I have had many short pieces (poetry and short non-fiction) published and awarded by varied groups.
-I have also won many titles in the annual Write It Awards, such as “Best Writer,” and in the 2009 awards, an early draft of ON THE DAWNING, then connected to sequel ON THE BRINK, won “Best Novel.”
+I have also won many titles in the annual Write It Awards, such as “Best Writer,” and in the 2009 awards, an early draft of #ChosenFour1 won “Best Novel.”
 I am a well-regarded member of the Figment and NaNoWriMo communities, and an honored alumni of the Write It boards.

 Where do you write?

 I have been known to write anywhere and everywhere.
 I prefer to write on my little laptop whilst lying on my bed at home.
-I guess nowadays that'll have to become my bed in my dorm.
-But no matter what a writer must be versatile.
-I also have a diary (my 58th, currently) that I will write in when going over the day or when I have no other choice.
-Such as during NaNoWriMo.
+I guess now that'll have to become my bed in my dorm.
+But no matter what, a writer must be versatile.
+I also have a diary (my 58th, currently) that I write in when away from my laptop.

-On another note, I just joined a publishing related blogfest.
+On another note, I just joined a publishing-related blogfest.
 The badge is on the blog sidebar right now!
-I honestly have no idea how it works, but I figured I'd try it out.
+I'm not sure how it works, but I figured I'd try it out.
 The possibility of getting looked at by professionals is always good.
-The one thing I do know is that I'm going to be required to post some personal info on Monday, so, be expecting that.
-Also, you know juliathewritergirl, whom I've mentioned before?
-My writing buddy?
-She's in the blogfest too.
-And just cuz I want to, here's the link to her blog.
+As part of it, I'm going to post some personal info on Monday.
+My best writing friend (BWF?) juliathewritergirl is also participating, and you can check out her blog here.